Leveraging Trust for Joint Multi-Objective and Multi-Fidelity Optimization: Bayesian Multi-Objective and Multi-Fidelity Optimization

-Figure \ref{HV_costPP} depicts a representative trial run results of the same three algorithms for the optimization run of modified Park functions (\cite{park1991tuning}).
-The top left sub-figure shows the hypervolume percentage covered versus total cost for the MOMF and EHVI runs.
-The Park problem shows a similar behavior regarding the fidelity distribution, i.e.~the 2-step MOMF concentrates on points at minimum ($s=0$) and maximum ($s=1$) fidelity, while the 1-step MOMF takes more intermediate fidelity points.
+\textit{Park test function.} Figure \ref{HV_costPP} depicts a representative trial run results of the same three algorithms for the optimization run of modified Park functions \cite{park1991tuning}.
+The top left sub-figure shows the hypervolume percentage covered versus total cost for the MOMF and MO optimization runs.
+The Park problem shows a similar behavior regarding the fidelity distribution, i.e., ~the sequential MOMF concentrates on points at minimum ($s=0$) and maximum ($s=1$) fidelity, while the Trust-MOMF takes more intermediate fidelity points.
 On the bottom two plots of Figure \ref{HV_costPP} we see the evolution of the Pareto fronts for the 3 optimizers.
-The 1-step MOMF already at a cost of 500 has converged to a hypervolume coverage of $94\%$, hence its Pareto front at a cost of 750 is close to the true Pareto front.
-The 2-step MOMF also has started exploring the trade-off region and consequently pushes out the Pareto front slightly up to a cost of 1500, as shown on the right.
-The EHVI at the cost of 750 has found points close to Park 2 maximum and thus explores the trade-off region at a cost of $1500$.
+The Trust-MOMF already at a cost of 500 has converged to a hypervolume coverage of $94\%$, hence its Pareto front at a cost of 750 is close to the true Pareto front.
+The sequential MOMF also has started exploring the trade-off region and consequently pushes out the Pareto front slightly up to a cost of 1500, as shown on the right.
+The MO optimization at the cost of 750 has found points close to Park 2 maximum and thus explores the trade-off region at a cost of $1500$.
 The cost advantage estimation is again done using the mean hypervolume versus total cost curves generated using $10$ trials as shown in Figure \ref{MeanHV}.
-The EHVI converged to a hypervolume of $89.4\%$ at a cost of about $7600$, whereas the 1-step MOMF reached $90\%$ hypervolume coverage at a cost of about 560.
-This results in a cost reduction factor of about $13$, very similar to the Branin-Currin problem.
+The MO algorithm converged to a hypervolume of $89.8\%$ at a cost of about $7600$, whereas the Trust-MOMF reached $90\%$ hypervolume coverage at a cost of about 560.
+This results in a cost reduction factor of about $13$, similar to the Branin-Currin problem.